MaximilianoCosta/EyeCue-for-Visually-Impaired/README.md

+# 👁️ EyeCue
-# 👁️ EyeCue: An Intelligent Visual Assistance Application for the Visually Impaired
+> *An Intelligent Visual Assistance Application for the Visually Impaired*
 *By Khaled Alharbi*

 ---